Last updated: May 2026 — written by James Nolan, Gymnase Tips senior trainer. For beginner-to-intermediate trainees building pec development.

 How long until I see chest growth?

-Visible pec development in 6 to 8 weeks assuming adequate protein (0.7 to 1 gram per pound of bodyweight) and progressive overload.
-Our muscle-building guide covers the nutrition fundamentals.
+Visible pec development in 6 to 8 weeks assuming adequate protein (1.6 to 2.0 g per kg of bodyweight daily) and progressive overload.

 Do I need a pull-up bar for chest training?